 At-home treatment methods are free while those that require a medical professional will vary in cost based on the reason for your nosebleed.
 We accept most insurance plans along with cash, personal checks, major credit cards and CareCredit® financing.

 Is Epistaxis Treatment Right for Me?

 Any time you experience a posterior nosebleed, you should visit a physician for treatment, as this condition indicates an underlying serious condition.
 Likewise, if you have recurring anterior nosebleeds, you should undergo an examination to determine their cause.

 Why Choose Princeton Otolaryngology Associates For Epistaxis Treatment?

 In the event your epistaxis is caused by a serious condition, you can benefit from the extensive training Dr. Scott Kay received during his fellowship in Facial Plastic and Reconstructive Surgery at Shadyside Hospital.
 He has also received fellowship training in facial nerve reanimation and endoscopic surgical techniques, and is considered to be one of New Jersey’s leading otolaryngologists.

 What to Expect During Your Consultation for Epistaxis Treatment

 Dr. Kay will most likely examine your head and nose to determine if there are serious injuries.
 To stop the bleeding, as mentioned above he will cauterize the guilty blood vessel.

 Posterior epistaxis is often very serious, which is why it should be treated promptly.
-Do not delay — contact Dr. Scott Kay of Princeton Otolaryngology Associates in the Central New Jersey area today – serving the communities of Princeton and Plainsboro and other nearby communities.
+Do not delay — contact Dr. Scott Kay of Princeton Otolaryngology Associates in the Central New Jersey area today – serving the communities of Princeton, Monroe and Plainsboro and other nearby communities.